kreddkrikk/oed/README.md

 ./oed.py [entry]
 ```

 Where [entry] is the search query.
-Use `-i` for interactive mode and `-w` to set the output column width (recommended if using interactive mode).
+Use `-h` for a list of all options.

 #  More info